mnchenxi/uwoc-led-transmitter/README.md

 ## 🔍 Project Overview

-This project was completed as part of my Master of Engineering Studies at Auckland University of Technology under the supervision of Prof. Boon-Chong Seet.
-It explores the use of blue (470–499nm), green (500–530nm), and yellow (550–600nm) LEDs for underwater optical data transmission.
+This project was completed as part of my Master of Engineering Studies at Auckland University of Technology under the supervision of Prof. Boon-Chong Seet and with the support of PhD researcher Tharuka Govinda Waduge.
+It explores the use of blue (470–499 nm), green (500–530 nm), and yellow (550–600 nm) LEDs for underwater optical data transmission.
 The system was designed to operate up to 4 MHz with stable signal and thermal performance.

 ## ⚙️ Features